CCBHCs & Crisis Response Systems

 CCBHCs & 988

-The adoption of 988 offers states an opportunity – and an imperative – to bolster high-quality community crisis response systems that are expected to see a surge in demand when 988 is launched.
+The implementation of 988 offers states an opportunity – and an imperative – to bolster high-quality community crisis response systems that are seeing large surges in lifeline usage in the first months of 988.
 Through their standardized crisis response capabilities, their broad range of required crisis care, and their role in serving all individuals regardless of location or ability to pay, CCBHCs are uniquely positioned to serve as a cornerstone in our nation’s new crisis response system, decreasing the burden on 911 operators, law enforcement officials, and emergency departments.

 Accommodating an Unprecedented Surge in Demand

-The adoption of 988 is expected to cause a surge in demand for crisis services.
+Lifeline volume (calls, texts, chats) increased by 28% in the first month of 988 implementation.
 Vibrant Emotional Health estimates a 150-240% increase in call volume in the first year of implementation alone, with call volume rising to 325-455% over baseline within 5 years.
 As states and providers grapple with how to ensure sufficient workforce capacity amid a nationwide workforce shortage, the CCBHC model holds promise.
 When implemented with a prospective payment system in Medicaid, CCBHCs’ flexible funding offers flexibility in adapting to increased demand while improving clinics’ ability to recruit and retain qualified staff.

 In areas where other organizations are delivering some or all elements of the ideal crisis response system, CCBHCs can play an important role in filling any gaps and in serving as a referral source for 988 call centers so that individuals are connected to a source of ongoing treatment designed to prevent future crises.